minhtrannhat/lireddit-clone/README.md

       -H 'content-type: application/json' \ # the query is a part of a json object --data '{ "query": "{posts {createAt updatedAt id title}}"}' | jq # query for posts then pipes the data to jq for pretty output
 ```
+## Ampersand in a type position in Typescript
+The Ampersand `&` in a type position in Typescript means intersection types.
+An intersection type combines multiples types into one.